-If in all three objects are fibrant objects, then the homotopy pullback of this diagram is presented by the ordinary limit in
+If in all three objects are fibrant objects, then the homotopy pullback of this diagram is presented by the ordinary pullback

-or, which is the same up to isomorphism, as the ordinary pullback
+or, equivalently up to isomorphism, as the ordinary pullback

 The homotopy pullback constructed in this way is an example of a strict homotopy limit, as mentioned at homotopy limit.
 In such a case, one can say that an arbitrary homotopy-commutative square

 is a homotopy pullback square if the induced morphism from to the strict homotopy pullback is a weak equivalence.

 A useful class of example of this is implied by the following: